nrepl/spec.nrepl.org/spec.md

 ### `describe` op

-If a client wishes to know which operations are supported by a server, it can query with the `describe` op, which takes no other parameters:
+If a client wishes to know which operations are supported by a server, it may query with the `describe` op, which takes no other parameters:

 ```json
 // client -> server